vyalovvldmr/onx/README.md

   but is at an extremely early development stage.
 As a result you may be faced with some rendering problem like [711](https://github.com/Textualize/textual/issues/711), [710](https://github.com/Textualize/textual/issues/710).
   I'll suggest you to run a game board in a fullscreen mode for now.
 - Public server is currently running on a free Heroku app.
 It means that good enough SLA is not expected.
 - Current architecture is stateless and db-less for simplicity and faster MVP release.
 It means that any disconnections will actually mean starting a new game.
+There is a heartbeat which designed to protect from disconnections but network is a network.